frangiz/picorg/README.md

 # picorg
-A set of scripts to organize my pictures.
+A set of scripts to organize pictures.
 Tested with Python 3.6.0 on Windows 7 64-bit.

-## settings.json
+## Installation
-The settings for the scripts.
+Install dependencies with `pip3 install -r requirements.txt`.

-## rename.py
+## The src folder
+You will find all you need in the src-folder.

-Renames all images in a folder.
-It tries to use the timestamp of when the image was taken.
+* `rename.py` renames all images in the current working directory.
+It tries to use the timestamp of when the image was taken from the EXIF data.
+All renamed files will be moved to a folder called **OK**, and if the script cannot find a suitable name, the file will be moved to the **NOK** folder.

-## duplicates.py
-Traverses all folders in the setting file and tries to find any duplicates (by filename).
+* `duplicates.py` traverses all folders listed in the settings.json file and lists all duplicated filenames and where to find them.
+Useful when using more than one root folder for your pictures.

-## thumbs.py
-Creates thumbnails of all images.
-Each thumbnail is stored in a subfolder called `.picorg_thumbs`.